What counts as rental income?

 Rental income is income received from allowing another person use your property, vehicle or other assets in return for money or other benefits of monetary value.

 Typical sources of rental income include the following:

 - Machinery or equipment

 In addition to rent, rental income includes all other payments you receive from your tenant – such as money towards your water bill or rent on your parking space.

 Security deposits do not constitute rental income except when used to cover unpaid rent.

 Rental income from subletting

 Any income from subletting also counts as rental income.
 Subletting refers to situations where you are yourself a tenant but you let another person use your rental property and charge them rent or a similar consideration in return.
-Any rent paid by subtenants counts as taxable capital gains for the principal tenant.
+You receive rental income from the subtenant.

 Tax payable on rental income